nastch2000/starter-academic/content/post/bosch-internship-ML/index.md

 ---
-title: Looking for highly motivated interns 👋 for a current and hot topic in the area of machine learning for mobile communication beyond 5G
+title: Looking for highly motivated interns 👋 for a hot topic in the area of machine learning for mobile communication beyond 5G
 date: 2021-05-01
 math: true
 diagram: true